 Thanks Gods of Common Sense, .NET Core project system was then refactored to proven MSBuild format.
 Visual Studio 2017 brought the new MSBuild-based tooling for .NET Core, so you could enjoy all the goodies of a mature build system.

-Not that project.json was absolutely evil.
-Actually it gave birth to two important concepts we can rely on today:
+Not that project.json was an absolute evil.
+Actually it gave birth to two important concepts we use today:

 - MSBuild project file format was tidied up and is more friendly to human beings now